-- Worcestershire sauce (ウスターソース): Originated in England and the thinnest of the three is characterised by its smooth texture and slightly sour and spicy flavour.
-It is used to season deep-fried and stir-fried foods, and is often used as a secret ingredient in Western style Japanese cooking (yoshoku) in things like Japanese style curry and hayashi rice.
+- Worcestershire sauce (ウスターソース): Originated in England and the thinnest of the three is characterized by its smooth texture and slightly sour and spicy flavor.
+It is used to season deep-fried and stir-fried food and is often used as a secret ingredient in Western-style Japanese cooking (yoshoku) in things like Japanese-style curry and Hayashi rice.

-- Tonkatsu sauce (とんかつソース): Also known as “thick sauce” (濃厚ソース) has a thick and glossy texture, rich taste and fruity sweetness.
-It is sweeter than the other two and has a soft, easy-to-eat flavour with reduced acidity and spiciness.
+- Tonkatsu sauce (とんかつソース): Also known as “thick sauce” (濃厚ソース), it has a thick and glossy texture, rich taste, and fruity sweetness.
+It is sweeter than the other two and has a soft, easy-to-eat flavor with reduced acidity and spiciness.

 However, this is the “technicality” of sauces in Japan.
 In this recipe, when I say tonkatsu sauce, that means sauce to use for tonkatsu specifically.
 I just wanted to be clear on that technicality first.